Hisaharu Satoh

 Hisaharu Satoh is a Japanese international lawn bowler.

 Bowls career

 He won a triples silver medal at the 2015 Asia Pacific Bowls Championships in Christchurch.

 Satoh represented Japan in the 2016 World Outdoor Bowls Championship in Christchurch winning a bronze medal in the triples with Kenichi Emura and Kenta Hasebe.
 The bronze medal was the first ever bowls medal won by the nation.

-In 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.

+In 2023, he was selected as part of the team to represent Japan at the 2023 World Outdoor Bowls Championship.
+He participated in the men's triples and the men's fours events.
+In the triples his team reached the quarter final before losing to England.